-Nan Yao is the director of PRISM Imaging and Analysis Center at Princeton University, where he teaches courses in materials science and engineering in the undergraduate and Ph.D. programs.
-After receiving a Ph.D. in applied physics and electron microscopy from Arizona State University, he entered industry, first working at the Shell Development Company, then at the Exxon Research and Engineering Company.
-He joined Princeton University in 1993 to help build a multidisciplinary imaging and analysis program, which has now become one of the preeminent imaging and analysis centers in the nation.
+Nan Yao is the director of the PRISM Imaging and Analysis Center at Princeton University, where he teaches courses in materials science and engineering in the undergraduate and Ph.D. programs.
+After receiving a Ph.D. in applied physics and electron microscopy from Arizona State University where John M. Cowley was his dissertation advisor, Yao entered industry, first working at the Shell Development Company, then at the ExxonMobil Research and Engineering Company.
+He joined Princeton University in 1993 to help build a multidisciplinary imaging and analysis program, which has now become the largest central facility at Princeton and one of the preeminent imaging and analysis centers in the nation.
 In 2003, Yao accepted a continuing appointment as a Senior Research Scholar (rank of full professor) at Princeton University.

 Yao also collaborates with scholars in multidisciplinary research.
 Together with D. Norris, he published the Nano Letters’ opening paper in its first issue in 2001.
-As a co-discoverer (with L. Bindi, P. J. Steinhardt and P. Lu) of the first natural quasicrystal after a decade-long search, his work was mentioned in 2011 Chemistry Nobel press release.
-Working with A. Maloof, et al, they made a discovery of 650 million-year-old sponge-like creatures in 2010.
-The shelly fossils represent the earliest evidence of animal body forms in the current fossil record, predating other evidence by at least 70 million years.
-These findings push back the clock on the scientific world's thinking regarding when animal life appeared on Earth.
+As a co-discoverer (with L. Bindi, P. J. Steinhardt and P. Lu) of the first natural quasicrystal after a decade-long search, his work was mentioned in the 2011 Chemistry Nobel press release.
+His work with A. Maloof, et al. resulted in the discovery of a 650 million-year-old sponge-like organism in 2010.
+The shell-like fossils represent the earliest evidence of such animal body forms in the current fossil record, predating other evidence by at least 70 million years.
+These findings turn back the scientific world's clock regarding when animal life first appeared on Earth.